Skip to main content

 Manager

-Managers can create shifts and approve shift exchanges and time off (as well as enter time off for employees or themselves directly to the shift calendar) only for the locations assigned in their own profiles.
+Managers can create shifts and approve shift exchanges and time off (as well as enter time off for employees or themselves directly into the shift calendar) only for the locations assigned in their own profiles.
 However, they are able to edit all employee profiles (so that they are able to add employees to their location) and view schedules for all locations.
 Premium and Business subscribers can restrict Managers from viewing schedules for other locations.
 Managers can also be given access to Labor Cost functions by an admin.

 Employee

 Employees have the most basic access.
 They are able to view and print their own schedule and available shifts, and communicate with other employees via messages (if enabled).
 Company settings (controlled by the admin) dictate how much or little of the schedule is visible, whether they can initiate shift exchanges, whether they can request time off, whether they can access messaging, and whether they can edit their unavailability.
-They can not create or edit shifts or edit positions or locations for their profile.
+They cannot create or edit shifts or edit positions or locations for their profile.

 Helpful links